 Q: When will TVision be available?

-A: Right now, the service is only available for T-Mobile postpaid customers.
-Later in November, Sprint legacy customers can add TVision to their accounts.
+A: Right now, the service is only available for T-Mobile postpaid customers and Sprint legacy customers.
 In 2021, it will be made available for T-Mobile prepaid customers, and the general public.

 Q: Do I have to also get the TVision Hub as well?